-- OPBT Margin
+- u OPBT Margin

-- Revenue Growth
+- u Revenue Growth

-- Adjusted Operating Income
+- u Adjusted Operating Income

-- Relative Total Shareholder Return (TSR)
+- u Relative Total Shareholder Return (TSR)

 - OPBT Margin and Adjusted Operating Income are not prepared in accordance with GAAP.
 For a reconciliation of these non-GAAP financial measures to the most directly comparable GAAP financial measures and insight into how these non-GAAP measures are considered by management, please see Appendix A of this Proxy Statement.